-As the sun began to rise this morning, it was chilly but bright as I set off for my Sunday run with my dog, Logan.
+As the sun began to rise this morning, it was chilly, but bright, as I set off for my Sunday run with my dog, Logan.

 My running app was tracking my pace, and I was off to a good start.

-My rhythmical breathing was perfectly in synch with my foot-strikes on the ground, and I recognised I was in what I call ‘kick-in pace’ from the off – something that, normally takes at least 5-minutes to find.
+My rhythmical breathing was perfectly in sync with my foot-strikes on the ground, and I recognised I was in what I call ‘kick-in pace’ from the off – something that, normally takes at least 5-minutes to find.

 I thought, “I could beat my best time if I can keep this up.”